(please scroll down)

 www.myspace.com/notthatpeterhill

-One of Toronto's most adroit jazz pianists, Peter Hill can be found at many clubs across town, leading a backing band for vocalists such as Laura Hubert, as well as fronting his own trio and quintet.
-The Peter Hill quintet is slated to release its first CD, at The Rex on July 09, 2009 |
+One of Toronto's most adroit jazz pianists, Peter Hill can be found at many clubs across town, leading a backing band for vocalists such as Laura Hubert, as well as fronting his own trio and quintet. |

 |